Nozomuts/datadog-mcp/README.md

 You need to set up Datadog API and application keys:

 1. Get your API key and application key from the [Datadog API Keys page](https://app.datadoghq.com/organization-settings/api-keys)
-2. Install dependencies in the dd-mcp project:
+2. Install dependencies in the datadog-mcp project:
    ```bash
    npm install
    # or